imgproxy/imgproxy/README.md

 ## Source image formats support

-imgproxy supports only the three most popular image formats of the moment: PNG, JPEG, GIF and WebP.
+imgproxy supports only the most popular image formats of the moment: PNG, JPEG, GIF and WebP.

 ## Special thanks